 KS5 - AQA Unit Awards.

-Each student on SLD pathway should have the opportunity throughout their time at Greenvale to experience:
+Each student on Forest pathway should have the opportunity throughout their time at Greenvale to experience:

 - Creative arts – for example LPO Bright Sparks Concert, Shakespeare School Festival.